MicroPython libraries

 Extending built-in libraries from Python

-This allows the user to provide an extended implementation of a built-in library (perhaps to provide additional CPython compatibility).
-The user-provided module (in module.py) can still use the built-in functionality by importing umodule directly.
-This is used extensively in micropython-lib.
-See Package management for more information.
+This allows the user to provide an extended implementation of a built-in library (perhaps to provide additional CPython compatibility or missing functionality).
+This is used extensively in micropython-lib, see Package management for more information.
+The filesystem module will typically do a wildcard import of the built-in module in order to inherit all the globals (classes, functions and variables) from the built-in.

-Other than when you specifically want to force the use of the built-in module, we recommend always using import module rather than import umodule.
+Other than when it specifically needs to force the use of the built-in module, code should always use import module rather than import umodule.